Narco-state: Afghanistan

-Albania

-The economy's reliance on drug trade and smuggling has led the country to be declared as Europe's only narco-state.
+Belize

+Belize has been described as a narco-state in Mexican media owing to close links between Belizean authorities and Mexican drug cartels.
+The country was a base of operations for Joaquín "El Chapo" Guzmán and Ismael Zambada García with his Sinaloa Cartel, along with Mexico and Honduras.
+Johnny Briceño, elected prime minister of Belize in 2020, is the son of Elijio "Don Joe" Briceño, who in 1985 was convicted of trafficking marijuana and cocaine into the United States.
+Two others members of the Briceño family were also indicted, with prosecutors describing the clan as operating a "family marijuana business".

 Bolivia

-The drug trade in Bolivia gained its prominence in 1980s, when the demand for cocaine was booming across the Latin America.
+The drug trade in Bolivia gained its prominence in 1980s, when the demand for cocaine was booming across Latin America.
 Bolivia's most lucrative crop and economic activity in the 1980s was coca, whose leaves were processed clandestinely into cocaine.
 The country was the second largest grower of coca in the world, supplying approximately fifteen percent of the US cocaine market in the late 1980s.
 Analysts believed that exports of coca paste and cocaine generated between US$600 million and US$1 billion annually in the 1980s (depending on prices and output).

-In 1980, General Luis García Meza staged a coup and overthrew President Lidia Gueiler Tejada in a bloody coup d'état allegedly aided by drug cartels.
+In 1980, General Luis García Meza overthrew President Lidia Gueiler in a bloody coup d'état allegedly aided by drug cartels.
 The dictatorship of García Meza was very well known for its state sponsored drug trafficking activities.
 García Meza's regime oversaw Bolivia's 13-month period of isolation.
 The Reagan administration distanced themselves from García Meza's regime and halted some aid to Bolivia due to the regime's relationship with drug cartels.
 García Meza's time in office was short-lived as he was overthrown and replaced by General Celso Torrelio.
-García Meza was convicted in absentia for his human rights violations in Bolivia, as well as extradited from Brazil in 1995 and sentenced to serve 30 years in a Bolivian prison.
-His collaborator, Colonel Luis Arce Gómez, was extradited to the United States to serve his sentences for drug trafficking in a United States federal prison.

-The 1980s coup was said to have been financed by Bolivia's most notorious drug baron, Roberto Suárez Goméz.
-Suárez Goméz was the founder of La Corporación, a Bolivian drug cartel tied to Pablo Escobar's Medellin Cartel.
+García Meza was convicted in absentia for his human rights violations in Bolivia, and he was later extradited from Brazil in 1995 and sentenced to serve 30 years in a Bolivian prison.
+His collaborator, Colonel Luis Arce Gómez, was extradited to the United States to serve his sentence for drug trafficking in a United States federal prison.
+The 1980s coup was said to have been financed by Bolivia's most notorious drug baron, Roberto Suárez Gómez.
+Suárez Gómez was the founder of La Corporación, a Bolivian drug cartel tied to Pablo Escobar's Medellín Cartel.
 The organization was founded in the 1970s and mainly focused in Santa Cruz de la Sierra; it amassed $400 million annually.
 The cocaine shipped from the Bolivian Amazon to Colombia was valued at $9,000 per kilogram.
-In 1988, Suárez Goméz was arrested by the Bolivian National Police and sentenced to 15 years in prison; his nephew Jorge Roca Suarez continued his business until his arrest in 1990.
+In 1988, Suárez Gómez was arrested by the Bolivian National Police and sentenced to 15 years in prison; his nephew Jorge Roca Suárez continued his business until his arrest in 1990.